Jelica Vazzaz: Coach

 Vazzaz was the coach of the Slovenian as well as Yugoslav national teams in gymnastics from 1946 to 1970.
 Among the gymnasts she coached were Vida Gerbec, Nevenka Pogačnik, Zdenka Cerar, and Marlenka Kovac – all of whom were World Championships and/or Olympic team members through the 1940s-1970s.
 One telling moment of the importance of her coaching and program occurred at the 1961 Youth Day in Belgrade featuring 2,000 young women from all the Yugoslav republics.
-President and Prime Minister of Yugoslavia for over 35 years Josip Broz Tito more than once made a great gesture during snack times during this festival where he once said “Vsi stran, to moje pionirke iz Ljubljane prve dobijo!” - "Everyone away, this is what my pioneers from Ljubljana get first!", even clearing away male army members.
+President and Prime Minister of Yugoslavia for over 35 years Josip Broz Tito more than once made a great gesture during snack times during this festival where he once said "Vsi stran, to moje pionirke iz Ljubljane prve dobijo!" - "Everyone away, this is what my pioneers from Ljubljana get first!", even clearing away male army members.
 Tito was a helpful supporter of Vazzaz.

 In recollection, her students praised her.
 Dr. Doljana Novak, a gifted student of hers, continued to look up to Vazzaz even when Novak was a Doctor.
 Novak said that Vazzaz was strict, honest, consistent, combative and uncompromising.
-Additionally, Novak said that although Vazzaz didn’t keep in touch with the trends of such things as computers, she knew how to play a supporting role.
+Additionally, Novak said that although Vazzaz did not keep in touch with the trends of such things as computers, she knew how to play a supporting role.
 Zdenka Cerar said that Vazzaz was very consistent as a trainer and laid down penalties for tardiness or absence, often by banning a student from attending the next training session.
-Cerar also intimated that Vazzaz would give ear to her students’ personal problems, which was unusual among trainers during the time, and her compassion and attention extended not only to her most gifted students but to those who were struggling as well, and she would sometimes refer them to other sources for help.
+Cerar also intimated that Vazzaz would give ear to her students' personal problems, which was unusual among trainers during the time, and her compassion and attention extended not only to her most gifted students but to those who were struggling as well, and she would sometimes refer them to other sources for help.
 Cerar also reported that Vazzaz would yell, but would never be uncontrolled or insulting.
-Cerar also underlined Vazzaz’s media savvy which was helpful given the great discrepancy between the results of the Yugoslav men’s and women’s programs at the time.
+Cerar also underlined Vazzaz's media savvy which was helpful given the great discrepancy between the results of the Yugoslav men's and women's programs at the time.
 Toni Bolkovic (her assistant in the Faculty of Sports at the University of Ljubljana who succeeded her in various capacities) said that Vazzaz was meticulous, orderly, strict, demanding, and determined as a professor and inspired awe in her female students.Her Slovenian students demonstrated higher exam-passing rates than students in the other republics of Yugoslavia.